zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 					        -----------------------------------------

 To achieve it, we mainly need to solve 2 problems:
-- On Edge side, integrate yurttunnel-agent logic into raven-agent, no matter the edge node acts as gateway or ordinary role.
+- On Edge side, integrate yurttunnel-agent logic into raven-agent pod, no matter the edge node acts as gateway or ordinary role.
-- On Cloud side, Integrate yurttunnel-server logic into raven-agent.
+- On Cloud side, Integrate yurttunnel-server logic into raven-agent pod.

 On Edge side, since both raven-agent and yurttunnel-agent are deployed by daemonset to edge nodes, it seems applicable to combine them together.
 But on Cloud side we found several tricky issues: